First FSSP Apostolate in North America

 The last Mass at Carmel before moving into the new church in Irving was on December 6, 2009.
 It is not a simply task for five hundred people to engage in a farewell exchange and celebration with a cloister of nuns, but such was accomplished that day.
 At the conclusion of the first Mass, the community sang a chosen Marian hymn together with the Sisters, and Father Longua presented the Sisters with a bouquet of the largest long-stem red and white roses anyone had ever seen.
 At the conclusion of the second Mass, the community joined in praying the Rosary led by the Sisters, and Father Longua presented the Sisters with the community’s Spiritual Bouquet for them.
 Accompanied by a tear, all hearts pledged to maintain this joyful friendship.

-And such is the case, as we, the Sisters’ “trads,” continue with gifts, collections, all-night vigils, celebrations and correspondences with our beloved Carmelite Sisters.
+And such is the case, as we, the Sisters’ “trads,” continue with gifts, collections, celebrations and correspondences with our beloved Carmelite Sisters.
 We will forever be grateful to the Carmelite nuns for their generosity and love toward those attending the Latin Mass.